srirampc/awitree/README.md

 # awitree

-A simple AnyWidget interface of [jstree](https://www.jstree.com/) that can be used both in Jupyter Notebook and Marimo
+A simple interface to [jstree](https://www.jstree.com/) with AnyWidget that can be used both in Jupyter Notebook and Marimo